2,500-year-old terracotta gets Valentine Day's love in Italy

 The Sarcophagus of the Spouses, made by an unknown artisan, is actually an urn constructed to hold the remains of the deceased.
 It is a top attraction at the National Etruscan Museum at Villa Giulia.

-The 18-month project includes the construction of an anti-seismic platform for the sarcophagus that will help reduce vibration that threaten it.
+The 18-month project includes the construction of an anti-seismic platform for the sarcophagus that will help reduce vibrations that threaten it.

 The Sarcophagus, dating to the 6th century B.C., was discovered in 1881 in a necropolis in Cerveteri, a former Etruscan settlement near Rome.
 It was reconstructed from approximately 400 terracotta fragments.